 Instead of jute and denim, Mega Block uses a hydrophobic melamine foam with an aluminum foil-faced composite bonded on top.
 The melamine foam acts as a blanket to reduce convectional heat, and upgrading to the treated foam material greatly improves sound absorption.
 It’s still lightweight and flexible while being easy to install with a peel & stick backing.

 Remember earlier about your hot car on a summer day?
 To solve that problem, you need to place a layer of protection between the headliner and roof of your car.
+Upgrading your headliner insulation is one of the best things you can do to increase comfort in your vehicle.

 Note that if you already installed our Damplifier sound deadener under the roof, then you already have some thermal protection.
 If no sound deadening is present or a cheap deadener was used, you may want to add more.